18.12.2023 Open end

 German-Israeli Cooperation in Water Technology Research

 Water in sufficient quantity and quality is an essential basis of life.
 But global water needs are steadily increasing with a simultaneous rapid decline in natural water resources and water-dependent ecosystems.
 This applies even more in arid and semi-arid areas.
 Germany and Israel, both world-renowned manufacturers of water technologies, work together to provide answers to these challenges.
 As part of the cooperation between the German BMBF and the Israeli MOST, research and development projects in the field of water technology are funded.
+More than 171 projects with Israeli and German partners have led to trusting relationships between Israeli and German researchers.

 The overarching technical spectrum of the cooperation includes:

-• increase of water availability and quality
+• Increase of water availability and quality

-• wastewater treatment and reuse
+• Wastewater treatment and reuse

-• energy efficiency in the water sector
+• Energy efficiency in the water sector

-• groundwater investigation and remediation
+• Groundwater investigation and remediation

-• drinking water treatment and health aspects of the drinking water supply
+• Drinking water treatment and health aspects of the drinking water supply

-• integrated water resources management
+• Integrated water resources management

-The next status seminar of the water cooperation program, celebrating its 50th anniversary, will take place in Koblenz, Germany, on June 18-19, 2024.
-For more information, please see the draft agenda
+The latest status seminar of the water cooperation program celebrating its 50th anniversary, took place in Koblenz, Germany, on June 18-19, 2024.
+The conference proceedings are available for download.

 Last updated on